 02

-Covers aviation basics, aircraft familiarization, and air regulations, followed by an oral exam conducted by the Chief Flying Instructor to assess readiness for solo flying.
+Learn aviation basics, aircraft familiarization, and air regulations, followed by an oral assessment to qualify for your first solo flight. ✈️

 03

-Students perform their first supervised solo flights, practicing take-offs, landings, circuits, and basic manoeuvres to develop confidence and independent flying skills.
+Take to the skies independently under supervision, practicing take-offs, landings, circuits, and basic manoeuvres to build confidence and flying skills. 🛫

 04

-Pilots accumulate required flight hours through cross-country navigation, instrument flying, and advanced exercises.
-Ensuring precision and decision-making proficiency before check rides.
+Accumulate required flight hours through cross-country navigation, instrument flying, and advanced exercises to strengthen decision-making and flight proficiency. 🌍

 05